On L-space knots obtained from unknotting arcs in alternating diagrams: Introduction

-Combining Proposition~\ref{lem:toruscharacterization} and Theorem~\ref{thm:satellitecharacterization} allows us to determine for which diagrams $K_D$ is a hyperbolic knot. \begin{cor} Let $(D,c)$ be an alternating diagram with an unknotting crossing $c$.
-Then $K_D$ is a hyperbolic knot if and only if $D$ is not a 2-bridge knot and $D$ does not contain a substantial Conway sphere. \end{cor}
+Combining Proposition~\ref{lem:toruscharacterization} and Theorem~\ref{thm:satellitecharacterization} allows us to determine for which diagrams $K_D$ is a hyperbolic knot.
+(See also~\cite{Gordon2004non,Gordon2006knots} for relevant results.) \begin{cor} Let $(D,c)$ be an alternating diagram with an unknotting crossing $c$.
+Then $K_D$ is a hyperbolic knot if and only if $D$ is not a 2-bridge knot diagram and $D$ does not contain a substantial Conway sphere. \end{cor}

 Conjecturally, there are only finitely many $L$-space knots in $S^3$ with a given genus (\cite[Conjecture~6.7]{Hedden2014} and~\cite[Conjecture~1.2]{Baker2015}).
 As a final result, we verify this conjecture for knots in $\D$. \begin{prop} For a given $n>0$ there are finitely many knots in $\D$ with genus less than $n$. \end{prop} \begin{proof} Let $K_D\in \D$ correspond to a diagram $(D,c)$.
 Using Montesinos trick~\cite{montesinos1973}, we have $S_\frac{d}{2}^3(K_D)\cong \Sigma(D)$, for some $d$ with $|d|=\det D$.
 Thus, by \cite[Theorem~1.1]{mccoy2014bounds}, we have $\det D /2 \le 4g(K_D) +3$.
 The result follows since there are finitely many alternating knots of a given determinant and each alternating knot has finitely many reduced alternating diagrams up to planar isotopy. \end{proof} The rest of the paper is organized as follows.
 In Section~\ref{Tsukamoto}, we state Tsukamoto's theorem~\cite[Theorem~5]{Tsukamoto2009} that gives a set of three moves ({\it flype, tongue}, and {\it twirl}) enabling us to go from a clasp diagram (Figure~\ref{fig:claspdiagram}) to any diagram $(D,c)$.
 We also determine the corresponding effect of these moves to the knots in $\mathcal D$.
-Theorem~\ref{thm:satellitecharacterization} and Proposition~\ref{lem:toruscharacterization} are proved in Section~\ref{SatelliteClassification}.
+Theorem~\ref{thm:satellitecharacterization} and Proposition~\ref{lem:toruscharacterization} are proved in Section~\ref{SatelliteClassification}.\\